YM-Arpit/YM-Arpit/README.md

 - 👋 Hi, I’m Arpit
 - 👀 I’m interested in everything Automotive.
-THat would be a long list including things like, microcontrollers, PCB engineering, hardware, telematics, CAN bus, sensors, actuators and simulations
+Simulations, Failure Testing, microcontrollers, PCB engineering, hardware, telematics, CAN bus, sensors, actuators and simulations
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning simulation in Python, building connected vehicle platform
 - 💞️ I’m looking to collaborate on fullstack development for our tracming platform and hardware engineering.
 - 📫 How to reach me .. just drop me a message here.